TFGUnitreeG1/unitree-g1-risk-aware-navigation/README.md

 This repository contains the main code, trained locomotion checkpoints, simulation scenarios, waypoint routes and post-processing tools used to develop and evaluate a navigation framework for the Unitree G1 humanoid robot.

-The framework combines reinforcement-learning-based locomotion with autonomous waypoint navigation, RGB-D perception, YOLO-based terrain detection and a spatial risk map used to modify the planned route.
+The framework combines reinforcement-learning-based locomotion with autonomous waypoint navigation, RGB-D perception, YOLO-based terrain detection and a spatial risk map used to adapt the planned route.

 ## Overview